 This course is a continuation of skills and concepts developed in Elementary Piano III.
-See acceptability Music 184.

 341 Intermediate Piano (2) UC:CSU RPT 3

 Prerequisite: Music 324 or equivalent.

 The performance of appropriate repertoire is developed with emphasis on memorization and artistic interpretation.

 See acceptability Music 184.